 When doing this, also ensure there is enough support for both junior and senior employees on your team to feel comfortable with their roles and ensure they receive enough support and training.
 Recognize their past experiences and skills and build on this by offering relevant learning resources as well as your own advice and guidance.

 3. Communicate your plan + Coach and challenge

 Once you have set a structure, it is time to communicate your plan of action.
 Ensure each employee has a clear idea of what is expected of them.
-It may be useful to create KPIs for even very junior staff.
+It may be useful to create KPIs for graduate staff.
 This in turns makes your reviewing progress easier.
 Make sure you use clear language when communicating with your team.
 Use data and visualizations to illustrate what you are saying.
 Business intelligence software allows you to share reports or KPI progress with employees in a manner that can easily be understood by non-technical users.

 Ensure you provide continuous coaching and challenge your employees at this stage.
 Take their feedback into consideration, listen to any concerns they may have, and provide appropriate support.
 As a manager, you are responsible for helping your staff build their capability.
 You should stay attuned to the different learning styles of your staff - do they work better with written or verbal instructions?
 Do they prefer you to be hands on or hands off?
 Ensure you tailor your coaching style to the individual.

 4. Monitor & evaluate + make joint decisions